sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

 We've built a script that finds all metaprogrammed classes and functions:

-- we load all code into MRI
+- load all code into MRI
-- we use runtime introspection to see what classes exist & what method they define
+- use runtime introspection to see what classes exist & what methods they define
-- will store those definitions in a shim file
+- store those definitions in a shim file
-- will substract set of files that Sorbet sees from this shim file.
+- substract set of files that Sorbet sees from this shim file

 ---